lmacakova/pands-project/README.md

 ---

-### About Project
-This project is my submission for the module *Programming and Scripting*.
-It is an analysis of the classic [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
-The notebook `iris_analysis.ipynb` contains the full analysis, explanations, plots, and results.
+This project was developed as part of the Programming and Scripting module at ATU.

 ---